sezzle/sezzle-magento2/DEVELOPERS.md

 1. Select the following:
 1. Change `Enabled` to `Yes`
 1. Enter `Public Key` and `Private Key`
-    - Can use any valid Sezzle API key pair for testing
+    - Can use any valid Sezzle API key pair for testing (recommended: [Grandmeister Coffee](https://admin.sezzle.com/merchants/396))
+    - The API keys validation only confirms that a merchant was found with the provided public and private keys.
+It does not validate the shop url is correct, hence how merchants re-use API keys across multiple stores.
+      - This creates a nightmare for accounting, because the orders are recorded under the one account without distinction of site origin.
+      - It also affects widgets, since the API Keys are used to generate the UUID in the widget snippet.
+Not only do we not know that widgets are installed on the other stores, but config management also gets messy.
-2. Click `Save config`
+1. Click `Save config`

+### Populating the store

+*This section is in case of error generated [Sample Data](#sample-data)*

-### Creating a Product
+#### Creating a product

 1. Go to Catalog > Products
 1. Click `Add Product`